harness/developer-hub/kb/continuous-delivery/continuous-delivery-faqs.md

 #### Does Harness allow a customer to set a quota or a limit on Service Instances ?

-No we don’t have a mechanism to let users cap their service instance below their subscribed amount and have the system warn you.
+No, we don’t have a mechanism to let users cap their service instance below their subscribed amount and have the system warn them.

 #### What is the cutover strategy for canaries when the labels are immutable and the deployment pre-exists ?